The Technology that Makes Mattresses Breathe

 Soak up the heat

 Gel does absorb a lot of heat, at least initially.
-Dr. Swartzburg and others have noted the limitations of this absorption.
+Several mattress experts have noted the limitations of this absorption.
 Unless the heat can be conducted to where it will exit the mattress, it reaches its limit and absorbs no more.

 PCMs also have their limitations.
 At the top of the temperature range, they can absorb only so much heat and no more.

 The most efficient way for foam and gel to release their heat is aeration – transfer the heat to air moving through the mattress.
 To do this, air needs a pathway to flow through; otherwise, it will also become heat saturated.
 Several means of aeration have been tried with differing results.
 They include breathable coverings, open-cell foam with larger cells, pores, convoluted foam(s), and cut or molded air channels.
 Even today, more than a quarter century since memory foam mattresses began, a common complaint about them is the heat.

 In the mid-1990, Relief-Mart developed the 3-layer design in the Tri-Pedic for a faster initial response, a concept later adopted by TEMPUR-Pedic in its Cloud Collection.
 The lighter memory foam in the top layer also reduced heat retention.
 Later, to combat heat retention with moving air, they designed a whole-mattress aeration technology, the Airflow Transfer System.

 The Airflow Transfer System

 In 2006, Relief-Mart filed a patent application (approved in 2008) for a “Ventilated Mattress and Method,” now known as the Airflow Transfer System.

 The proposed method was vertical pores of at least ⅛” diameter through the upper layers and the top surface of the support core layer configured to allow air to flow horizontally to and from the side of the mattress.
 The vertical pores are drilled or punched through the upper layers after they are attached to each others so they line up for unimpeded airflow.